-(a) Transporting, moving, and stering compressed gas cylinders.
-(1) Valve protection caps shall be in place and secured
+(a) Transporting, moving, and storing compressed gas cylinders.
+(1) Valve protection caps shall be in place and secured.

 (2) When cylinders are hoisted, they shall be secured on a cradle, slingboard, or pallet.
-They shall not be holsted or transported by means of magnets or choker siings.
+They shall not be hoisted or transported by means of magnets or choker alings.

-(3) Cylinders shall be moved by tilting and rolling them on their bottom edges.
-They shall not be intentionally dropped, struck, or permitted to strike each other violently.
+(3) Cylinders shall be moved by tilling and rolling them on their bottom edges.
+They shall not be intentionally dropped, struck, or permitted to strike each other violently in a vertical position.

-(4) When cylinders are transported by powered vehicles, they shall be secured in a vertical position.
+(4) When cylinders are transported by powered vehicles, they shall be secured cylinders are moved.

 (5) Valve protection caps shall not be used for lifting cylinders from one vertical position to another.
-Bars shall not be used under valves or valve protection caps to pry cylinders loose when frozen.
-Warm, not boiling, water shall be used to thaw cylinders loose.
+Bars shall not be used under valves or valve protection caps to pry cylinders loose when frozen Warm, not boiling, water shall be used to thaw cylinders loose.

-(6) Unless cylinders are firmly secured on a special carrier intended for this purpose, regulators shall be removed and valve protection caps put in place before cylinders are moved.
+(6) Unless cylinders are firmly secured on a special carrier intended for this purpose, regulators shall be removed and valve protection caps put in place before

-(7) A suitable cylinder truck, chain, or other steadying device shall be used to keep cylinders from being knocked over while in use.
+(7) A suitable cylinder truck, chain, or other steadying device shall be used to keep cylinders from being knocked over while in use,